 * Mouth breathing – Mouth breathing was a socially unacceptable habit and its CO2- and nitric oxide-related effects affect all cells and organs of the human body

-* Sleep factors - Our sleep conditions drastically deteriorated due to worsened air quality, introduction of soft beds, warm blankets, sleeping on one's back and mouth breathing during sleep
+* Sleep factors – Our sleep conditions drastically deteriorated due to worsened air quality, the introduction of soft beds, warm blankets, sleeping on one’s back and mouth breathing during sleep

 * Psychological stress – While people in the past had the same magnitude and amount of stress, modern people, due to chronic hyperventilation, have reduced abilities to face their life challenges